How do different forces operate – and what do they actually do?

 Exploring: gravity, friction, upthrust, centrifugalism, centripetalism, magnestism.

-"We really enjoyed the workshop, staff felt they gained a great deal from it, as well as the children.
-The children now recognise the “hidden” skills of science.
+"We really enjoyed the workshop, staff felt they gained a great deal from it, as well as the pupils.
+They now recognise the “hidden” skills of science.
 They know that you need patience, observational skills, questioning and team work in order to succeed."
-St. Edward’s Catholic Primary School
+St. Edward’s School

 Science